Skip to main content

 • In-person card-present (event terminals)

-Attribution depends on accurate source tagging.
-If your team enters all manual donations without setting a channel, attribution will be incomplete.
-Spend the 30 seconds to set the channel on every manual entry.
+Attribution still depends on accurate source tagging.
+If your team enters all manual donations without setting a source, the channel breakdown will be incomplete.
+Set the source on every manual entry.

 ROI conversation